Dayanand Chandila

-Dayanand Chandila (born 1954) was an Member of Legislative assembly in Delhi, he represented Rajouri Garden Assembly from 2008-13 and Vishnu Garden Assembly from 2003-08.
-In 2020 his wife Dhanwati Chandela elected as an MLA from Rajauri Garden Assembly.
+Dayanand Chandila (born 1954) is an Indian politician who served in the third and fourth Delhi legislative assemblies from 2003 to 2013.

 Early life and education

 Dayanand Chandila was born in 1954 and grew up in village Khyala, Delhi in a Gurjar Landlord Family.
 He gained his education from New Delhi and Uttar Pradesh.
-After his graduation he did a three year diploma in NEHM, NTS.
-His family is very rich and their monthly income is 6-7 lakh.
+After his graduation he did a three-year diploma in NEHM, NTS.

 Career

-Before entering politics in 1989, Dr. Chandila was a non-technical supervisor in Delhi Development Authority’s engineering department.
+Before entering politics in 1989, Dr. Chandila was a non-technical supervisor in Delhi Development Authority's engineering department.
 He quit in 1986.
 He belongs to a family of landlords so money was never an issue for him.
 He entered politics because he was interested in welfare and growth of his fellow villagers.
 After some time, he realised that he should be in the system to achieve his goal.
 He unsuccessfully contested as an independent candidate from Vishnu Garden Assembly seat in 1993 and 1998 and came runner up.

-The Chandilas hold a unique record in Delhi’s political arena.
+The Chandilas hold a unique record in Delhi's political arena.
 Dr. Dayanand Chandila and his family have contested 5 elections from his constituency and people of the area has always supported him and elected him with a huge margin of votes.